-The Company was organized as a holding corporation and conducts a very important number of its operations by itself and through its mainly Mexican subsidiaries.
-After the corporate restructuring, the Company will operate with approximately 30 Mexican subsidiaries.
+The Company was organized as a holding corporation and additionally conducts a very important number of its operations by itself and through its mainly Mexican subsidiaries.
+After the corporate restructuring, it is intended that the Company operate with approximately 30 Mexican subsidiaries and some others abroad, or with the lowest possible number.

-The following organizational chart illustrate how the Company's principal subsidiaries are organized, as well as the principal activities of each entity.
+The following organizational chart illustrates how the Company's principal subsidiaries are organized, as well as the principal activities of each entity.

-The principal Company's subsidiaries are grouped in the following manner (taking into consideration some still existing subsidiaries since the mergers have not yet become fully effective, likewise there are included 2 Guarantors which were incorporated in this 2015):
+The principal Company's subsidiaries are grouped in the following manner (taking into consideration some still existing subsidiaries since the mergers have not yet become fully effective):